Water, Air, Energy, Materials, Conditions of Work and Commitment

 We support brands that choose to monitor and reuse their water as much as possible, opt for waterless non-toxic dyes and solutions, and are willing to opt for better alternatives to address these issues.

-The manufacture of fabrics and clothing is intense and often synonymous with low wages, exaggerated working hours, and human rights abuses.
-The fashion industry is also one of the most female-dominated industries in the world, but, unfortunately, it has not been able to provide these same women with a basic fair wage that hinders them from even providing basic education for their children.
+Clothing production is an intense process, often synonymous with low wages, exaggerated working hours, and human rights abuses.
+The fashion industry is one of the most female-dominated industries in the world, but unfortunately, it has not been able to provide these same women with a basic and fair living wage.

 We opt for brands that use organic and natural materials such as organic cotton, linen, silk, wool, and hemp that allow the body to breathe, detoxify, and naturally regulate its temperature.